uwe-koeckemann/uwe-koeckemann.github.io/docs/01-getting-started/01-overview/index.md

 - Together language and framework allow to describe and execute integrated AI systems in the same language as their inputs.

+## Typical Flow of Using the AIDDL Framework

+1. Write one or more AIDDL files containing the required models.
+2. Write a program that:
+  - loads your AIDDL files and accesses required terms
+  - loads existing AI functions from the AIDDL framework
+  - add missing functions (e.g., application specific, glue, wrappers around existing AI libraries)
+  - combine functions into an integrated AI system

 # Overview

 ## Language